-A'mix was the absorbance of 50 $\mu$ g alginate sample without borate at 55°C was the absorbance of 50 $\mu$ g alginate sample with borate at 55°C.

-$f_1$ was the fraction of mannuronic acid in the alginate sample.

-$A_1$ and $A_2$ were the absorbance of the mannuronic acid and guluronic acid (50 $\mu$ g).
-The reaction was carried out at 55°C without borate.

-$A_1'$ and $A_2'$ were the absorbance of the mannuronic acid and guluronic acid (50 $\mu$ g).
-The reaction was carried out at 55°C with borate.
+A'{mix} was the absorbance of 50 μg alginate sample without borate at 55°C A{mix} was the absorbance of 50 μg alginate sample with borate at 55°C. f_1 was the fraction of mannuronic acid in the alginate sample.
+A_1 and A_2 were the absorbance of the mannuronic acid and guluronic acid (50μg).
+Thereactionwas carried out at 55°C without borate.
+A'1 and A'2 were the absorbance of the mannuronic acid and guluronic acid (50μg).
+Thereactionwas carried out at 55°C without borate.